 Inside their cabins, there are plenty of things to appreciate.
 Push button start is found on every trim of the CX-5 and almost every trim of the Santa Fe.
 Mid-level trims of both models can have smart entry systems, power-adjustable driver's seats, and heated front seats.
 Higher trims can treat people to heated and ventilated front seats, heated steering wheels, and heated rear seats.
 One thing that the Santa Fe has that the CX-5 does not is an available driver seat leg cushion extension for extra comfort.

 Technology makes so many tasks much easier.
 The CX-5 has a 10.25-inch color display plus Bluetooth, Apple CarPlay, and Android Auto.
-Its entry-level trim has two USB ports in the front row, while all the others have the pair of ports up front and another pair of USB ports in the back row.
+Its entry-level trim has two USB ports in the front row, while all the others have a pair of ports up front and another pair of USB ports in the back row.

 With higher trims of the Mazda, there could be many impressive components.
 This includes wireless charging, integrated navigation, and Bose sound systems with ten speakers and special audio-enhancing technology.

 The Hyundai starts off with an eight-inch touchscreen, but its higher trims have 10.25-inch touchscreens with built-in navigation.
 Like Mazda, Hyundai has given its higher trims a premium sound system.
-The Harman Kardon system consists of 12 speakers and also has special technology to improve the sound quality.
+The Harman Kardon system consists of 12 speakers and also has special technology to improve sound quality.
 Bluetooth and smartphone compatibility are standard with the Santa Fe as well.
-All Santa Fes have four USB ports, with some having wireless charging.
+All Santa Fes has four USB ports, with some having wireless charging.

 Which Has the Best Value?